No-one doubts the quantity of information on the internet. What about its quality?

 Catalogues of high-resolution photographs showing supermodels in bathing costumes might be aesthetically pleasing.
 But unless you are a rather slow teenage boy wanting to study female anatomy, the knowledge content is slight.

-Likewise all those painstakingly collected lists of quotes by The Simpsons characters: entertainment value high, enlightenment quotient low.
+Likewise all those painstakingly collected lists of quotes by favourite TV characters: entertainment value high, enlightenment quotient low.

 If you’re brave, you can find some of the most atrocious poetry ever written.